BrendonW250/favMovieAppPt2/README.md

 ![alt tag](https://github.com/BrendonW250/favMovieAppPt2/blob/main/favMoviesScreenshot.png)

 # How It's Made:
-Tech Used: HTML5, CSS, Javascript, Express, Mongodb
+Tech Used: HTML5, CSS, Javascript, Nodejs, Express, Mongodb

 My learning was focused on using my knowledge of HTML, CSS, and Javascript to interact with a database that I created on the backend.
 All that including displaying to the user my current favorite movies that